kartonfarkas/api_docs/source/use_cases/index.rst

    emails/condition_email.rst
    emails/voucher.rst

-If you would like to see use cases covering different marketing activities, please pass a request on to your Account Manager.
+If you would like to see use cases covering different marketing activities, please pass a request on to Emarsys Support.